Bahmni/speech-assistant-package/README.md

 ### Notes:

-* speech streaming functionality will be served by [vakyansh proxy server](https://github.com/Open-Speech-EkStep/speech-recognition-open-api-proxy) which has exposed at 9009 port.
+* speech streaming functionality will be served by [vakyansh proxy server](https://github.com/Open-Speech-EkStep/speech-recognition-open-api-proxy) which is exposed at 9009 port.

 * To pass a request from frontend proxy server to vakyansh proxy server, read [this](https://socket.io/docs/v4/reverse-proxy/)